GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 - Not show the `Code-Owners` submit requirement
 - Not show the file status

-### Owners-Override label

-#### In the reply dialog

-The `Owners-Override` label is votable by a user with certain permissions (e.g. sheriff).
-The `Owner-Override` label will show in the reply dialog and you can vote on it if you have certain permissions.
+### <a id="applyingCodeOwnerOverride">Applying a code owner override

+Users with certain permissions (e.g. sheriffs) can bypass the `Code Owners` submit requirement by applying a [code owner override](user-guide.html#codeOwnerOverride) approval (usually a `Owners-Override+1` vote).

+The code owner override approval is applied by voting on the override label in the reply dialog, the same way as voting on any other label is done.
+Voting on the override label is only offered to users that have permissions to vote on this label.

 ![code owner override label in reply dialog](./code-owner-override-label-in-reply.png "Vote on owners-override label")

-#### In the change page

-When a user with certain permissions has voted "Owners-Override+1" and the `Code-Owners` submit requirement returns the status `Approved (Owners-Override)`.
+If a code owner override approval has been applied, the `Code Owners` submit requirement returns the status `Approved (Owners-Override)`.

 ![code owner override label in change page](./code-owner-override-label-in-change.png "Owners-override label")